allmeidaapedro/Store-Item-Demand-Forecasting/README.md

 5. For the data preparation step, I compared different approaches, starting from simpler to more complex ones, assessing the model's performance using time series cross validation to observe the effects of these approaches.
 CRISP-DM data preparation / modelling cycles were done here.
 I enumerated them for a good understanding.
 6. A lot of time series features were created, such as date-related features, lag features, rolling window features and exponentially weighted mean features.
 The windows and lags were selected based on factors like seasonality and trend.
 Moreover, I applied a log-transformation to the target variable because it was significantly right-skewed.
 By doing this, its distribution turned more symmetric and the model was able to better capture the patterns behind the data.

+Sales distribution before and after log-transformation

 <img src="reports/sales_std_log.png">

 7. After obtaining my prepared data data preparation / modelling CRISP-DM cycles, and verifying that machine learning was suitable for the problem by comparing it with an average model, I procceeded to hyperparameter tuning.

-8. I tuned the LightGBM model using bayesian search because it uses probabilistic models to intelligently explore the hyperparameter space, balancing exploration and exploitation.
-Optuna package was used.
+8. I tuned the LightGBM model using bayesian search (along with time series cross validation) because it uses probabilistic models to intelligently explore the hyperparameter space, balancing exploration and exploitation.
+Optuna package was used, searching the best values of learning_rate, num_leaves, subsample, colsample_bytree and min_data_in_leaf.
+An observation here is that, once forecasting 3 months of sales is a low latency task, a higher number of estimators could be defined, like 5,000.
+However, I used just 1,000 due to computational limitations.

 9. Once I had my final tuned model, I evaluated its results obtaining regression metrics, observing actual vs predicted values and residual plots.
 The mean absolute error (MAE) told us that our model's predictions, on average, are off by approximately 6.1 units of the target variable (sales).
 This is excellent, considering that the sales range from 0 to 231, with an average value of 52.25.
 Also, the residuals are normally distributed around 0, and thus this Linear Regression assumption is verified, reinforcing the estimator's quality.
 An observation here is that I verified that lightgbm tends to make more significant errors when predicting higher sales values.
 This makes sense, as a rapid increase in sales can be challenging for it to capture.
 Finally, the train, validation and test RMSE scores were compared and they are very similar, validating that the model was not overfitting the training data and thus, will generalize well for new unseen instances.